 Pour the stuffing into a buttered 9″ x 13″ casserole dish, cover with foil and bake for 30 minutes.

 Remove the foil, add a few pieces of butter on top of the stuffing and bake another 10 minutes uncovered to crisp up the top of the dressing.

-Garnish with fresh chopped parsley and grated parmesan cheese.
+Garnish with fresh chopped parsley and serve.

 Keywords: vegetarian stuffing, easy stuffing recipe, thanksgiving side dish, thanksgiving stuffing, homemade stuffing recipe, holiday recipe, holiday side dish, how to make stuffing